Fiery Glow On Bighorns Overnight Was Intentional Burning To Slow Elk Fire

 October 11, 20246 min read

-The flames may seem ominous, but they're part of a strategic burn in the southern part of the Elk Fire overnight Thursday in this uncredited photo shared by Paul French on Facebook.
+The flames may seem ominous, but they're part of a strategic burn in the southern part of the Elk Fire overnight Thursday, as seen in this stunning photo taken by Jeffrey Shanor of Sheridan.

-The flames may seem ominous, but they're part of a strategic burn in the southern part of the Elk Fire overnight Thursday in this uncredited photo shared by Paul French on Facebook.
-(Cowboy State Daily Staff)
+The flames may seem ominous, but they're part of a strategic burn in the southern part of the Elk Fire overnight Thursday, as seen in this stunning photo taken by Jeffrey Shanor of Sheridan.
+(Courtesy Photo)

 When patrons of the Parkman Bar and Grill heard there was a new orange glow on the face of the Bighorn Mountains that loom over the rural Wyoming town, they couldn’t resist rushing out to the parking lot to see.